sananda-srihari/JSMiniProject2/README.md

 Remove Book: Users can remove books from the library.
 Search Book: Users can search for books by title or author.
 User Interface: A simple and intuitive user interface.

 Technologies Used
 JavaScript: The core programming language used.
-Getting Started
-To run this application locally, follow these steps:

-Clone this repository: git clone https://github.com/your-username/library-book-management.git Open the index.html file in your browser.
-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-Fork this repository.
-Create a new branch: git checkout -b feature-name
-Make your changes and commit them: git commit -m "Add feature" Push to the branch: git push origin feature-name Submit a pull request.